Lauloque/BCom-Toolbox/templates.md

-# "Make it better" isn't a valid feature proposal

-Proposals like "make it better, faster, or use a better algorithm" don’t provide actionable information for developers.
-They’re already committed to improving Blender's performance and features, but without specifics, such posts offer no guidance on **what** to improve or **how** to do it.

-Developers need concrete, real-world examples of issues:

-- What is slow or inefficient?
-- What specific tools, workflows, or processes are problematic?
-- How does it impact your projects or goals?

-For example, instead of saying 'faster simulation,' describe a scenario: 'Fluid simulations with high viscosity take excessively long on 4K meshes; optimizing this could save hours during iterations.'

-If you can’t pinpoint the issue or solution, it’s better to seek community feedback or provide detailed examples rather than post vague requests.

 # Copy another software

 I'd avoid bluntly calling to copy a proprietary software.
 That's potential for troubles, and in the first place it doesn't make a good feature proposal since it assumes that both community members and developers are already familiar with what you refer too, which you can't guarantee.